 - Permanent exhibit installations

-- Exhibitions or events
+- New or expanded exhibitions or events

 - Signage (Wayfinding, On-site Attraction, Visitor Information Kiosk)

 When considering an application for a Stevens Point Area Tourism Development Grant, the Grants Committee ranks applications on the following criteria:

 Tourism Impact Criteria